AdobeDocs/campaign-web.en/help/v8/email/generative-push.md

     >[!IMPORTANT]
     >
-    > Your prompt must always be tied to a specific context by uploading a brand asset or enabling the **[!UICONTROL Enhance current content]** option.
+    > Your prompt must always be tied to your current content.

     ![](assets/push-genai-3.png){zoomable="yes"}